SigmaHQ/sigma/tools/README.md

 # Sigmac

+<span style="color:red">Sigmac will be deprecated by the end of 2022</span> in favour of [sigma-cli](https://github.com/SigmaHQ/sigma-cli) and [pySigma](https://github.com/SigmaHQ/pySigma). <span style="color:red">Please stop contributing backends</span> to this tool.
+Limited support is offered until the end of 2023, especially for backends that haven't been migrated yet.

 The Sigmac is one of the most important files, as this is what sets the correct fields that your backend/database will use after being translated from the (original) log source's field names.
 Please read below to understand how a SIGMAC is constructed.
 Additionally, see [Choosing the Right Sigmac](#choosing-the-right-sigmac) for an idea of which file and command line options (if applicable) that will best suite your environment.